altermo/ultimate-autopair.nvim/notes/maybe.md

 + [ ] fastwarp nocursormove spesific map
 + [ ] fastwarp nocursormove map to actually move
 + [ ] abecodes/tabout.nvim like map
++ [ ] make use of treesitter list of nodes at pos to filter instead of one node at pos